-1. After you have found the beer of your choice, pour it into an open container and let it sit for approximately 36 hours – stirring it every now and again.
+1. After you have found the beer of your choice, pour it into an open container and let it sit for approximately 36 hours – stirring it now and again.

 3. After the beer has been boiled let it cool down and then place it in the freezer for 6-8 hours.
-I have used ice cube trays or when making bigger batches, I put the beer in the container I will use to add the lye to.
+I have used ice cube trays or when making bigger batches, I put the beer in the container I will be using to add the lye to.
 I freeze it but not fully.

 When your beer is frozen and ready you can start making your soap.

 I also put my pitcher in a sink regardless of what kind of soap I am making.
-I do this because if the container ever split or broke at least it won’t be all over a counter or table, but contained to the sink.
+I do this because if the container ever split or broke at least it won’t be all over a counter or table but contained to the sink.

 So with the pitcher in a sink put your beer ice in the pitcher and slowly start adding the lye.
-Make sure the area is well ventilated and stir continually.
+Make sure the area is well-ventilated and stir continually.
 As you add the lye the beer will begin to melt.